micro-lc/micro-lc.github.io/README.md

 ### Notes

-> :warning: **DO NOT MODIFY static/frames or static/applications directly**
+> :warning: **DO NOT MODIFY static/frames directly**
 >
-> - applications are copied from `applications/**/build` folders and they are parcel applications examples
-> - frames and micro-lc configurations for showcases are first interpolated and they must be created in the mirror folder `static-templates/frames`
+> frames and micro-lc configurations for showcases are first interpolated and they must be created in the mirror folder `static-templates/frames`
 >
-> the `build` or `prepare` step take care of operations on those folders
+> the `build-static-frames` or `build` step take care of operations on those folders